- FFF Advocate:

 - Share this Story:

-Jewel was hospitalized for over three months at five hospitals with complications of H1N1 flu.
+Jewel was hospitalized for over three months with complications of H1N1 flu.
 She still suffers flu-related complications to this day.

 Jewel was a healthy 41-year-old wife, mother, and grandmother.
 In late March of 2016, Jewel and her husband, Jason, were both sick.
 She was diagnosed with acute bronchitis and given antibiotics at her local urgent care on March 25, 2016.
 Two days later, on Easter Sunday, her illness worsened and she went to her local emergency department.
 Her flu test was negative, so she was given treatment for bronchitis and sent home.
 Only two days later, on March 29th, her condition deteriorated and she returned to the hospital.
 She was diagnosed with pneumonia and admitted to the hospital for treatment due to her low oxygen saturation, fever, and difficulty breathing.
 After two days of standard treatment, she was admitted to the Intensive Care Unit (ICU) for additional care.